uaperk/JWTExample/README.md

 To use, you can compile the project and use the return token information by sending a post request from http://localhost:5000/api/token/createJwtBearer

+(Note : Do not forget to add them to the body(json) of your request {
+    "username":"uaperk",
+    "password":"Xrjk.ck3ty2"
+})

 If your token time is not finished by sending a get request to address http://localhost:5000/api/weather/getWeatherForecast then simple data will return json dataset.